 SRD deployment in sub-bands for countries where no radio services are in place should pose less of a challenge.
 However some forms of mitigation mechanisms may be still required in order to ensure sharing of the sub-band between different families of SRDs.

 It will not be possible for SRDs to share the same frequencies with governmental services, such as TRR and UAVs, unless some kinds of mitigation techniques are implemented.
 In addition, some administrations have clearly indicated to use all or parts of the band for governmental services on an exclusive basis.
 Belgium, Germany and Austria confirmed this position in the WGFM meeting.
 Germany provided the information about the German situation with regard to this subject.
 Germany emphasised that the bands 870-873 MHz and 915-918 MHz are designated exclusively for military radio applications and that it cannot be expected that they can be made available e.g. for short range device applications in the foreseeable future.
 France has the similar situation in the band 870-873 MHz.

+Designation of the band 870 MHz to 876 MHz for use by SRDs will satisfy the foreseeable market requirements of the industry for the next 10-15 years.

 11.2 Technical and operational conditions which may be attached Text